raspiblitz/raspiblitz/README.md

 ### Buy a ready-2-go RaspiBlitz (Germany, EU and International)

-If you like to support the RaspiBlitz project you can order a ready-2-go RaspiBlitz or a all-you-need-hardwareset for yourself or for your RaspiBlitz workshop from [raspiblitz.com](https://raspiblitz.com)
+If you like to support the RaspiBlitz project you can order a ready-2-go RaspiBlitz or a all-you-need-hardwareset for yourself or for your RaspiBlitz workshop from [raspiblitz.com](https://raspiblitz.com) (pay with Bitcoin/Lightning or with deprecated PayPal/CreditCard)

 **To list your local/national RaspiBlitz shop here or on raspiblitz.com, get in contact: christian@fulmo.org**